esimov/pigo/README.md

 ```

 ## Usage
-A command line utility is bundled into the library to detect faces in static images.
+A command line utility is bundled into the library.

 ```bash
 $ pigo -in input.jpg -out out.jpg -cf cascade/facefinder